downfromthetrees/the_magic_eye/README.md

 ### Message first time submitters

     "messageFirstTimeUser": {
-           "firstTimeUserMessageTitle": "RULES REMINDER",
+           "firstTimeUserMessageTitle": "Yo dude",
-           "firstTimeUserMessage": "I am an bot to remind new users *posts in r/hmmm cannot contain text*. \n\nIf your post contains text, then delete it."
+           "firstTimeUserMessage": "I am an bot to remind new users that posts must be *good* and not *bad!*"
     },

 Private messages users the first time they make a submission to the subreddit.

 Details:
-* Use \n\n to create a new line in your message.
+* Use \n\n to create a new paragraph in your message.

 ### Custom footer

-    "customFooter": "I'm a bot but check out our ([rules faq](https://www.reddit.com/r/hmmm/wiki/rules))",
+    "customFooter": "I hate answering questions, [so read the damn rules](https://www.reddit.com/r/mrplow/wiki/rules)",

 Replaces the default bot footer statement to a custom version.